-access to effective pain management without providing the intended corresponding benefit of controlling the diversion of prescription drugs for inappropriate non-medical use."
-Only eight cases of prescription drug diversion occurred in the state in 2000, yet "fewer than one-third of the state's most severely ill and dying patients . . . presented with their pain adequately managed."
+House Bills 5260-5262 would make great strides in achieving the legislature's intent to permit and facilitate adequate treatment for pain, including the prescription and dispensing of schedule 2 controlled substances, and its desire to enable regulatory and law enforcement agencies to prevent the abuse and diversion of controlled substances.
+The OPP, in the words of the commission, "perpetuates an unbalanced systemic approach to the use of opioids as controlled substances in Michigan.
+The rules and regulations promulgated by the OPP impair Michigan citizens' access to effective pain management without providing the intended corresponding benefit of controlling the diversion of prescription drugs for inappropriate non-medical use."
+According to the commission, only eight cases of prescription drug diversion occurred in the state in 2000, yet "fewer than one-third of the state's most severely ill and dying patients . . . presented with their pain adequately managed."
 Experts in the field of pain and symptom management have long warned of the "chilling effect" that the current focus on schedule 2 drugs has on doctors who fear the intense scrutiny of state regulators and law enforcement officials, and 40 percent of physicians who responded to the commission's survey reported that they feared such scrutiny.
-Some doctors even indicated that they prescribe medications on other schedules even when they are known to be less effective or could have serious side effects-e.g., cause damage to the stomach, liver, and kidneys.
+Some doctors even indicated that they prescribe medications on other schedules even when they are known to be less effective or could have serious side effects on the stomach and kidneys.